ebikdeli/rapadana/readme.md

 IMPORTANT: We included 'migrations' and 'database' to the git project because of heroku stupidity.

 We used DRF Validations in Serializers.

+Serializer inheritance used in the project for security reasons.